kzyangiro/WeConnect/README.md

 <h4>Running the api</h4>

-- To run the application use the comand:
+- To run the application use the comand:<br>
 ```sh
 python run.py
 ```